FITNESS

 CANOEING & KAYAKING

-Port Elgin is an ideal destinations to base any kind of paddling adventure from.
+Port Elgin is an ideal destination to base any and all paddling adventures.
 With our harbour and calm bays it is an excellent paddling choice for lake paddling or on the Saugeen River.

 NOTE: You can paddle from Hanover to through Port Elgin and on to Southampton in three days.
 Although a fourth day allows time to explore the towns of Walkerton and Paisley or the conservation areas along the way.